 New Upgrades for the Unemployment Insurance (UI) System

-Updated: General information on certifications and information on initial processing backlog and delayed payments
+Updated: Information on initial processing backlog and delayed payments and other general updates.

 The EDD is upgrading its 30-year-old unemployment payment processing system.
 California has by far the largest UI program in the nation and we are busy transitioning to the new system in order to bring greater conveniences to our customers and greater efficiencies to our operations.

-The internal part of that system launched over Labor Day weekend and the external part called UI Online will launch in the next few months.
+The internal part of that system launched over Labor Day weekend in 2013 and the external part called UI Online will launch in the coming months.

-- Since launch, the EDD has paid more than $1.6 billion in total unemployment benefits and processed more than 4.2 million certifications for continued benefits through our new payment processing system.
-Our system is currently processing more than 80% of all certifications on the same day they are received.
-The remaining 20% are forwarded to staff for typical eligibility review to ensure the claimant has met all requirements for ongoing benefits including being able, available and looking for work.
+- Since launch, the EDD has paid more than $3.2 billion in total unemployment benefits and processed more than 8.8 million certifications for continued benefits through our new payment processing system.
+Our system is currently processing approximately 70 – 80% of all certifications on the same day they are received.
+The remaining 20 – 30% are forwarded to staff for typical eligibility review to ensure the claimant has met all requirements for ongoing benefits including being able, available and looking for work.

 - It’s important to note that there have always been 20 – 30% of all certifications that get forwarded for manual review by staff because of UI program eligibility requirements.
 In some cases, there was an error made by the claimant on the form, and in others there is some kind of eligibility issue that staff must research with the claimant.
 Only when issues are cleared and it’s validated that the claimant meets eligibility requirements can such certifications for benefits be paid.
 This is a normal part of the UI program which is based on a complex set of laws and regulations.